SwamiKannan/words2numbers/README.md

 1. Two thousand twenty four (without the 'and')
 2. two thousand and twenty fourTH (to refer to the 2024th item)

-However, what we want the return value to be is only  "2024".
+**However, what we want is for the return value to be only  "2024"**.
 This library seeks to do that.